oskariorg/oskari-frontend/api/ui/toolbar/bundle.md

 ## TODO

 * Currently toolbar has a set of default buttons.
-These should probably be added by other bundles.
+These should be added by other bundles instead of configuration for preventing buttons.
 * Handling missing for disabling an active tool (selected tool is disabled through request)

 ## Screenshot